 Once you have gotten into the mindset that the house is no longer yours, you have to physically make changes to make your home less personal.
 Though you might be proud of your collection of family photos throughout the house, they may turn off potential buyers and will make it harder for those people to visualize themselves in the home.
 You should take down and store any family photos that hang on the wall.
 Desktop photos can stay, but you should stow them in a drawer before showings and open houses.
 Other personal things, such as children’s art work hanging on the refrigerator, should also come down.
 It’s not just the inside that you need to change, but also what your house looks like on the outside.
 If you’re not much of a gardener then you could easily go to a website like https://www.legionlandscaping.com/ to help you with your garden design.

 Once you’ve gotten rid of your family photos and other personal items, it’s time to get rid of your junk.
 That exercise equipment you swear you will use one day but never have, needs to go into a storage unit.
 If half the clothes and shoes in your closet haven’t been worn in the past year, it’s time to sell them or give them away.
 De-cluttering is important not only because it makes your house look cleaner and more organized but also because the less stuff you have in the house, the bigger the spaces look.

 People buying an existing home realize it’s not new, but they also don’t want it to look old and run down, and they don’t want to inherit niggling little problems.
-For this reason, you should patch cracks in the walls, replace broken window panes and broken tiles, and fix any sticky doors and windows.
+For this reason, you should patch cracks in the walls, replace broken window panes and broken tiles, look at wood stains for your wooden fence, decking or floor and fix any sticky doors and windows.